The Communards

 The Communards were a British synth-pop duo formed in London in 1985.
-The duo consisted of Jimmy Somerville and Richard Coles.
-They are most famous for their cover versions of "Don't Leave Me This Way", originally by Harold Melvin & the Blue Notes featuring Teddy Pendergrass and the Jackson 5's "Never Can Say Goodbye".
+They consisted of Scottish singer Jimmy Somerville and English musician Richard Coles.
+They are best known for their cover versions of "Don't Leave Me This Way", originally recorded by Harold Melvin & the Blue Notes featuring Teddy Pendergrass, and of the Jackson 5's "Never Can Say Goodbye".

 The name Communards refers to the revolutionaries of the 1871 Paris Commune.

 History

+Formation (1985)

 The Communards formed in 1985 after singer Jimmy Somerville left his earlier band Bronski Beat to team up with classically trained musician Richard Coles.
-Somerville often used a falsetto singing style.
+Somerville often used a falsetto/countertenor singing style.
 Coles, though mainly a pianist, played a number of instruments and had been seen previously performing the clarinet solos on the Bronski Beat hit "It Ain't Necessarily So".
-They were joined by bass player Dave Renwick who had also played with Bronski Beat.
+They were joined by bass player Dave Renwick, who had also played with Bronski Beat.

+Breakthrough and Communards (1985–1987)

 The band had their first UK top 30 hit in 1985 with the piano-based number 30 single "You Are My World".
 The following year, they had their biggest hit with an energetic hi-NRG cover version of Harold Melvin and the Blue Notes' soul classic "Don't Leave Me This Way" (in a version inspired by Thelma Houston's cover) which spent four weeks at number one and became the UK's biggest selling single of 1986.
 It also made the US top 40.
-It featured Sarah Jane Morris as co-vocalist, taking advantage of the contrast between Morris' deep and rounded contralto and Somerville's soaring falsetto.
+It featured Sarah Jane Morris as co-vocalist, taking advantage of the contrast between Morris's deep and rounded contralto and Somerville's soaring falsetto.